StackVista/stackstate-docs/configure/security/rbac/rbac_roles.md

       basicAuth = false

-      # Amount of time to keep a session when a user does not log in
+      # Amount of time to keep a session when a user doesn't log in
       sessionLifetime = 7d

       authServer {